HimanshuGoel/my-full-stack-learning-app/app-core/docs/[extracted]/node.js.md

 - Lifecycle scripts – pre-start, start and test.
 Custom scripts – debug, predebug-compile, debug-compile, pre-build, build, etc. If we are running lifecycle script then we don’t have to specify ‘run’ while running that script like “npm start”.

 - Using Glob we can specify which files should be compiled.
 It lets us specify a file named pattern for the compiler to match. `.` Is for the current directory, `**` for the searching recursively inside the child directories.

+- The package-lock.json files gets created when we installed some packages, it specify the exact versions of every package that got installed.
+By this it will be sure that everybody in the team using the same exact versions of all packages even if that team member join after a while to the team.

+- Semantic versioning – 1.8.3 where 1 is major version, 8 is minor version and 3 is the revision or the patch number.
+Patch will be used when some bug fix or performance improvement, that doesn't change the functionality.
+Minor means new feature is introduced but no breaking changes, major is when breaking changes like changing the function signature.

+- Tilde (~) operator will get the latest patch version, carrot (^) will get the latest minor version, use \* or 'x' if we even okay to get the latest major version

+- The package-lock.json file overrides the package.json file, so while installing a package it will take the version from package-lock.json file instead of from package.json file, if we don't want this then we need to delete it temporary for avoiding this.

 ## Express